GreallyLab/Johnston_Simoes-Pires_et_al_2019/Alignment.md

 done
 ```

 The generated count tables were imported into R for downstream anaylsis.
-Please see <a href="DEG_analysis.Rmd">
+Please see <a href="DEG_analysis.Rmd">DEG_Analysis.Rmd</a>